Outlines how we plan to achieve and maintain Good Environment Status (GES) in our seas.

 The four UK Administrations produced a programme of measures.
 It went to consultation, and was published in 2015.
 It contains Welsh specific elements for delivery within the six year cycle.
 It will be reviewed in 2021.

-We are currently updating the UK Marine Strategy Part Two.
-An announcement on a public consultation date will be made soon.
+We are currently updating the UK Marine Strategy part three.
+We will make an announcement on a public consultation date soon.